 5. Take a lot of pictures.
 I list my items in the Ebay app directly from my iPhone.
 I take pictures from the phone and it uploads them to my listing.
 I speak the description so I don’t have to type it in my phone.
 It’s super fast and takes just a few minutes.
 No more transferring pics from a digital camera to the computer and uploading from there and typing out long detailed descriptions!

 6. List your item.
 Use very detailed descriptions and titles.
 Be specific.
 Note flaws.
-Also note things like “smoke free and pet free home”.
+Also, note things like “smoke free and pet free home” if applicable.
+If you smoke, or the item smells like smoke, you MUST list that.
+If you have pets, be sure to list which animals you have, such as “comes from a cat-friendly home”.
+People need to know this when deciding to buy and it will cut down on the questions you receive.
 List all measurements.
-If you put all of this in the listing ahead of time, you will get less emails asking questions and less complaints if people weren’t clear in what they were bidding on.
+If you put all of this in the listing ahead of time, you will get less emails asking questions and fewer complaints if people weren’t clear in what they were bidding on.
 Be clear on when and how you expect payment.

 7. Open a Paypal account if you don’t have one.
 Paypal offers buyer and seller protection, make use of it.
 It’s worth the fees and you can print shipping labels through them.